xination/bash_script_Utility/README.md

 ## change_files_prefix.sh
 a simple bash script that allows you to change the prefix of multiple files in the current folder and subfolders. <br>
 usage: ./script.sh old_prefix new_prefix <br>
+or just ./script.sh (the prompt will guide you to input strings) <br>
 For example, you have B1xxx.txt, B1yyy.txt and ./test/B1zzz.txt, <br>
 and you want to change the 'B1' prefix to 'A1'.
-You can type in <br> ./script.sh B1 A1 <br>
+You can type in <br>
+./script.sh B1 A1 <br>